themattbirch/Portfolio/src/content/posts/astro-hot-framework-frontend-web-develoeprs.md

 - Better resource utilization

-## Code Fences: Clean Separation of Logic and Template
+## Clean Syntax, Clear Thinking: The Code Fencing Approach

 Inside Astro components, a clean separation between logic and presentation is achieved through code fences.

 These fences create distinct areas for JavaScript processing and HTML rendering, ensuring organized and maintainable code structure.
 The syntax will feel familiar to React developers, as it echoes JSX's approach of embedding dynamic JavaScript expressions within HTML templates.

 For instance, when working with content like blog posts, Astro makes it straightforward to pull and display data from your project's directory structure.
 This seamless integration between data and presentation represents one of Astro's core strengths in content management.

 Let's get meta!
-Check out a code snippet which shows how I'm handling the setup for individual blog posts in Astro, inlcuding this one.
+Check out a code snippet which shows how I'm handling the setup for individual blog posts in Astro, including this one.

 ![code snippet showing Astro codefence](/assets/images/astro-code-snippet.jpg)